opsschool/curriculum/shell_tools_101.rst

 --

 ``ps`` shows the processes currently running on the system.
-``ps`` takes many arguments but some good recipies are ``ps aux`` to see all processes from a user standpoint, whether they have a tty or not.
+``ps`` takes many arguments but some good recipes are ``ps aux`` to see all processes from a user standpoint, whether they have a tty or not.
 Also good is ``ps -lfU <username>`` to see all processes owned by ``<username>`` in long format.
 ``ps`` has output formatting with the ``-o`` switch and works well with ``grep``.
 ``pgrep`` combines ``ps`` and ``grep`` into one command.